devjanaprime/paxosW10ReviewApp/README.md

 - get data from parent component & pass to child as props
 - basic display of the 411 on DOM (used .map)

+Phase 6
+===

+- use a ListItem component for each item in the list